DAFT-8/bookmarks/README.md

 - [Guerrilla Mail](https://www.guerrillamail.com) — A temporary email service for disposable email addresses.
 - [Temp Mail](https://temp-mail.io) — A service that provides temporary email addresses for anonymous communication.
+- [Transfer.it](https://transfer.it) — A service for transferring files securely and easily.
+- [Paste.rs](https://paste.rs/web) — A simple pastebin service for sharing text snippets.

 </details>